 The last stage of painting a map is to think about the age and weathering that may have happened to a model in its lifetime.
 Ask yourself the following questions:

-• are there surfaces that are exposed to the air more than others?
+- Are there surfaces that are exposed to the air more than others?

-• are there areas on the model that are located under moving parts that require lubrication?
+- Are there areas on the model that are located under moving parts that require lubrication?

 In these areas, there may be leak or dripping stains where the lubricant has dripped down onto the surfaces below.
 Corners and edges of an object may be scraped and damaged, the paint or surface of a model may be faded and peeling due to age.